einfachIT/scratch3-messaging-extension/README.md

 <a id="mosquitto-clients"></a>
    ## Installation of mosquitto
-   - we need to install mosquitto and mosquitto-clients for installing Mosquitto MQTT broker server locally in the (Raspberry Pi) run the following command in the terminal and hit Enter
+   - we need to install mosquitto MQTT broker server locally in the (Raspberry Pi) run the following command in the terminal and hit Enter
    ```bash
        sudo apt-get install -y mosquitto